-- Easier to Reach Out
+- Easier to reach out

 Therefore, the custom audience solution comes to the rescue in this situation.
-Retargeting is a way to go when you want to reach out to the custom audience.
+Retargeting is a way to go when you want to reach out to a custom audience.
 The top social networks and ad platforms such as Google, LinkedIn, Pinterest, Quora, and Twitter allow you to retarget the audience.

-- Improves the Conversion Rate
+- Improves the conversion rate

 When you’re targeting a custom audience and sending a message across, it’s mostly well-received on the receiving end because of the connection.

 Have you had a chance that you visited a website and the same website’s ad shows up on other sites?
-The reason is that the advertiser is targeting the visitors who have visited the website before.
+The reason is that the advertiser is targeting visitors who have visited the website before.

 Most prospective customers want to check out the product they already know about or are familiar with.
 Therefore, many online advertisers run retargeting ad campaigns to the custom audience when they’re offering huge discounts.
 This way, they get a better conversion rate.

-What are Your Thoughts on Building a Custom Audience through Tracking URLs?
+What are your thoughts on building a custom audience through tracking URLs?

-I explained the custom audience and URL tracking so that you could make them a part of your marketing arsenal.
+We’ve explained the custom audience and URL tracking so that you could make them a part of your marketing arsenal.
 Plus, I discussed how you can start building a custom audience through tracking links with Replug tool.

 Most of us use short URLs while sharing content on social media so that the links don’t look long and unattractive.
-No wonder it’s surprising that you could build a custom audience through link tracking using Replug– URL Generator.
+No wonder it’s surprising that you could build a custom audience through link tracking using Replug– URL Shortener.